2010 Nevada gubernatorial election

-The 2010 Nevada gubernatorial election was held on Tuesday, November 2, 2010, to elect the Governor of Nevada, who would serve a four-year term to begin on January 3, 2011.
-Sandoval defeated the Democratic nominee Rory Reid, son of then-current U.S. Senate Majority Leader Harry Reid, who won his fifth term in the Senate on the same ballot.

-Despite speculation that incumbent Republican Governor Jim Gibbons would not run for a second term due to low approval ratings, he ran for re-election.
-He struggled in the polls, and ultimately federal judge and former Attorney General of Nevada Brian Sandoval secured the nomination.
+The 2010 Nevada gubernatorial election was held on Tuesday, November 2, 2010, to elect the governor of Nevada, who would serve a four-year term to begin on January 3, 2011.
+Despite speculation that incumbent Republican governor Jim Gibbons would not run for a second term due to low approval ratings, he ran for re-election.
+He struggled in the polls, and ultimately federal judge and former attorney general of Nevada Brian Sandoval secured the nomination.
+Sandoval defeated Democrat Rory Reid, son of then-current U.S. Senate Majority Leader Harry Reid, who won his fifth term in the Senate on the same ballot.

 Republican primary

 Candidates

 A total of five Republican candidates filed with the Secretary of State of Nevada and qualified for the ballot.